kriskonina/kriskonina/README.md

 </div>

 ## 🔥 Currently excited about
-Building [`postschema`](https://github.com/kriskonina/postschema), an opinionated Python web framework built on top of `aiohttp` and `marshmallow`, married `PostgreSQL` and `Redis` its daddy and daddy.
-MVC-incorrect, it already packs an ORM translating models to views without asking how.
+Building [`postschema`](https://github.com/kriskonina/postschema), an opinionated Python web framework built on top of `aiohttp` and `marshmallow`, depending on `PostgreSQL` and `Redis`.
+It packs a powerful ORM translating models to views without asking how.
 Offers seamless development and plenty of security features, including RBAC for fine-grained access control.
 Currently under heavy development, the public repo hasn't been updated in a while.
 Will be definitely looking for help as soon as I update the public repo with tests, docs and improved everything!

 ##  📫 Get in touch?